ghc-proposals/ghc-proposals/proposals/0000-whitespace-bang-patterns.rst

 * When ``!`` or ``~`` is preceded by whitespace and not followed by whitespace, consider it a prefix occurrence, otherwise an infix occurrence.
-* A prefix occurence is treated as bang/lazy pattern in term-level patterns, or as a strictness annotation in types.
+* A prefix occurrence is treated as bang/lazy pattern in term-level patterns, or as a strictness annotation in types.
-* An infix occurence is treated as an infix operator in terms, or an infix type operator in types.
+* An infix occurrence is treated as an infix operator in terms, or an infix type operator in types.
 * For the purposes of these rules, comments are considered whitespace.

 Effect and Interactions